brain-bzh/SilentCities/README.md

-Silent Cities AudioTagging
+Silent Cities Data preprocessing
 --

+This repository includes python code for preprocessing data from the [Silent Cities project](https://osf.io/h285u/).

+Data preparation:
+- Generation of a metadata file for each recording site, gathering all available audio for this site
+- Generation of a metadata file across all sites

+Data analysis:
+- Calculation of ecoacoustic indices every 10 seconds
-Applying a pretrained DL model to annotate soundscapes.
+- Applying a pretrained Deep Learning model for audio tagging. (pretrained on [Audioset](https://research.google.com/audioset/) using ResNet22 from [PANNs](https://github.com/qiuqiangkong/audioset_tagging_cnn))

 This was developed for analyzing the data collected in the [Silent Cities project](https://osf.io/h285u/).

-Used model:
-- Audio Tagging on [Audioset](https://research.google.com/audioset/) using ResNet22 from [PANNs](https://github.com/qiuqiangkong/audioset_tagging_cnn)

 Requirements
 --